stackbit-projects/magical-crane-9e97a/content/pages/partner-registration.md

       *   Almost exclusive Sales Partnership in a particular pincode/locality

-      *   Self Service Portal to Place Order, Make Payments, Avail discounts, Get redeem coupons and so on
+      *   Self Service Portal to Place Order, Make Payments, Avail discounts and so on

       *   Dedicated Sales Executive to answer your queries